 What should you do?

-You need to determine the provisioning state of the service provider.
+You need to resolve the problem with the NVA.

 A company connects their on-premises network by using Azure VPN Gateway.
 The on-premises environment includes three VPN devices that separately tunnel to the gateway by using Border Gateway Protocol (BGP).